AnimusUNO/smcp/README.md

 ## 📄 License

+This project uses dual licensing:

+- **Code**: Licensed under the GNU Affero General Public License v3.0 (AGPLv3) - see the [LICENSE](LICENSE) file for details.
-This project is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License - see the [LICENSE](LICENSE) file for details.
+- **Documentation & Data**: Licensed under the Creative Commons Attribution-ShareAlike 4.0 International License (CC-BY-SA 4.0) - see the [LICENSE-DOCS](LICENSE-DOCS) file for details.

+**Important**: AGPLv3 is a copyleft license that requires any derivative works to also be open source.
+If you modify and distribute this software, you must make your source code available under the same license.

 ## 🙏 Acknowledgments